SunnySuite/Sunny.jl/docs/src/parallelism.md

 ## Review of the serial workflow

-The serial approach to calculating a structure factor, covered in [FeI₂ at Finite Temperature](@ref), involves thermalizing a spin `System` and then calling [`add_sample!`](@ref). `add_sample!` uses the state of the `System` as an initial condition for the calculation of a dynamical trajectory.
+The serial approach to calculating a structure factor, covered in [Generalized spin dynamics of FeI₂ at finite _T_](@ref), involves thermalizing a spin `System` and then calling [`add_sample!`](@ref). `add_sample!` uses the state of the `System` as an initial condition for the calculation of a dynamical trajectory.
 The correlations of the trajectory are calculated and accumulated into a running average of the ``𝒮(𝐪,ω)``.
 This sequence is repeated to generate additional samples.

 To illustrate, we'll set up a a simple model: a spin-1 antiferromagnet on an FCC crystal.